- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 If your dog had surgery or suffers from hot spots, you may be frustrated with the plain old Elizabethan collar from your local vet.
 The cone of shame certainly gets the job done, but sleeping, eating, drinking, and generally being a dog can be tough while wearing a giant white lampshade.
-Luckily, we’ve rounded up some great options that work just as well.
-The alternatives to the traditional cone of shame include these six basic types:
+Luckily, we’ve rounded up some great alternatives to the cone that work just as well.
+The options include these six basic types:

 - Soft e-collars

 Whatever your choice, make sure your cone alternative adequately protects the injury site.
 And don’t forget that even when wearing the cone, dogs need supervision after surgery.
 So book an experienced pet sitter or find a dog lover to drop by during the day if you can’t be around to monitor.